npm/cli/docs/content/cli-commands/npm-ls.md

 Whether to represent the tree structure using unicode characters.
 Set it to false in order to use all-ansi output.

+#### include-extraneous-dep

+* Type: Boolean
+* Default: false

+Display the complete dependency tree, including the nested dependencies brought in by extraneous packages.

 ### See Also

 * [npm config](/cli-commands/npm-config)